Pioneering a way to trace the impact of the National Citizen Service on young people.

-- In the long-term the entry rates for NCS graduates into higher education are, on average, 12% higher than for non-NCS graduates.
+- The entry rates for NCS graduates into higher education are, on average, 12% higher than for non-NCS graduates.

 - An even more positive finding for higher education is that the value of NCS participation is significantly higher for those living in areas of low and medium entry into higher education.

-When all of the impacts were pulled together, NCS was able to report a significant increase in value for money with a cost benefit ratio of 1 to 5.93 – 8.36.
+- Overall, NCS was able to report a significant increase in value for money with a significantly improved cost benefit ratio.

 – Download the report on our Resources page.